This post was sponsored by the Invisalign® brand and all opinions expressed in my post are my own.

 I knew “braces” were in the future for both of our girls.
 I knew it was something that would be necessary in the very near future for them.
-Brian and I were literally just talking about getting the girls into a dentist or orthodontist to look at traditional braces options when we were approached about possibly partnering with the Invisalign brand.
+We were literally just talking about getting the girls into a dentist or orthodontist to look at traditional braces options when we were approached about possibly partnering with the Invisalign brand.

 The entire initial Invisalign treatment consultation really opened our eyes to what needed to be done to correct both Zoë’s and Kaylee’s smiles… but do you know what the most important thing is what we learned after she got her first set of aligners?

 We learned that Invisalign clear aligners do so much for Zoë’s emotional wellbeing.
 Zoë’s confidence is soaring more and more every day as we see her teeth shift slowly to create her perfect smile.